open main page here with limited thumbnails

-Piratinera guianensis (syn.
-Brosimum guianensis) of the family Moraceae
+Brosimum guianense (syn.
+Piratinera guianensis) of the family Moraceae

 My samples are mostly unfigured, or at best are figured only on a part of each.
-Some wood snobs say that unfigured snakewood is useless but they are very wrong --- it is a very hard, dense, wood that turns VERY nicely and polishes to a VERY high gloss (glass-like) and does not suffer from the brittleness of the figured sections.
+Some wood snobs say that unfigured snakewood is useless but they are very wrong --- it is a very hard, dense, wood that turns VERY nicely and polishes to a VERY high gloss (glass-like) and sometimes does not suffer from as much brittleness as the figured sections.

 Both figured and unfigured sections are prone to extremely thin cracks that sometimes cannot be seen until after the wood is fully worked and a finish is applied.